christoskaparakis/WF-UNet/README.rst

 WF-UNet: Weather Data Fusion using 3D-UNet for Precipitation Nowcasting
 ========

-The official code of the following paper: (link to paper)
+The official code of the following paper: https://arxiv.org/abs/2302.04102

 Results
 -----